 \end{lemma} \Cref{eq:PDE_value_function} can be interpreted in the {\it viscosity sense}, with the precise definition of viscosity solutions given in \Cref{defn:viscositysolu}.
 By the regularity result proved in \Cref{lem:regularity}, viscosity solutions coincide with classical solutions with additional appropriate assumptions.
 Finally, the proof of the above lemma follows directly from Theorem 9.1, Chapter III in \cite{fleming2006controlled} by observing that the operator $\drift \cdot \nabla + \diffusionOrdinary : \nabla^{2} - \diffusionFractional (- \Delta)^{\alpha}$ is the infinitesimal generator of the Markov process described by \Cref{eq:underlying_dynamics}.
 We note that although the theorem in \cite{fleming2006controlled} is stated for classical solutions, we know that it is also true for viscosity solutions given the regularity estimates in \Cref{lem:regularity}.

 The objective of this paper is to solve \eqref{eq:PDE_value_function} with unknown coefficient functions $\drift(x)$, $\diffusionOrdinary(x)$, and $\diffusionFractional(x)$.
-This involves two steps: first, recovering the coefficient functions from the observed data and second; and second, solving \eqref{eq:PDE_value_function} using the recovered approximate coefficients.
+This involves two steps: first, recovering the coefficient functions from the observed data, and second, solving \eqref{eq:PDE_value_function} using the recovered approximate coefficients.
 In practice, we only have access to observed trajectory data, denoted by $\{ x_{j \Delta t}^{(i)} \}_{i = 1, j = 0}^{i = I, j = J}$, where $i$ indexes different trajectories and $j$ represents discrete time steps.
-The trajectory data starts from the initial states $x_{0}^{(i)}$ for $i = 1, \ldots, I$, and the subsequent states $x_{(j + 1) \Delta t}^{(i)}$ ($j = 0, \ldots, J - 1$) evolve according to the probability density function $p(x, \Delta t \mid x_{j \Delta t}^{(i)})$, which is governed by the first equation in \eqref{eq:FFPE_condition_on_x_0} along with the initial condition at the point $x_{j \Delta t}^{(i)}$.
+The trajectory data start from the initial states $x_{0}^{(i)}$ for $i = 1, \ldots, I$, and the subsequent states $x_{(j + 1) \Delta t}^{(i)}$ ($j = 0, \ldots, J - 1$) evolve according to the probability density function $p(x, \Delta t \mid x_{j \Delta t}^{(i)})$, governed by the first equation in \eqref{eq:FFPE_condition_on_x_0} with initial condition at $x_{j \Delta t}^{(i)}$.